Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon R7 250 should in theory be quite a bit better than the GeForce GT 315 in general. (explain)
+Memory BandwidthPerformance-wise, the Radeon R7 250 should theoretically be quite a bit superior to the GeForce GT 315 overall. (explain)

-Texel RateThe Radeon R7 250 should be much (more or less 140%) faster with regards to AF than the GeForce GT 315. (explain)
+Texel RateThe Radeon R7 250 is much (approximately 140%) better at texture filtering than the GeForce GT 315. (explain)

-Pixel RateIf running with a high resolution is important to you, then the Radeon R7 250 is the winner, by a large margin. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon R7 250 is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison